← Back to writing

 The misallocation, again

-The same misallocation argument from the first piece applies one funnel-stage further down.
-Capital has concentrated around the discovery layer because it looks like software: scalable models, benchmark improvements, generated molecules, and the promise of high-margin platform economics.
-The clinical translation layer looks much less attractive on paper.
-It is operationally heavy, regulated, site-dependent, and tied to human patients, investigators, CMC readiness, and regulatory process.
+The same misallocation argument from the first piece applies one stage further down.
+Investment has concentrated around the discovery layer, potentially because it looks like software: scalable models, benchmark improvements, generated molecules, and high-margin platform economics.
+The clinical translation layer looks much less attractive on paper: it is operationally heavy, regulated, site-dependent, and tied to human patients, investigators, CMC readiness, and regulatory process.

-But that is also why it is under-priced.
+But that is precisely why the clinical layer may be under-priced.
 If AI increases the number of plausible candidates, the scarce asset is no longer just candidate generation.
 It is the infrastructure that turns candidates into decision-grade human data quickly enough to matter.

 That infrastructure is not the same as generic clinical workflow automation.
 Medical writing automation, pharmacovigilance aggregation, and regulatory document generation can reduce cost and friction, and they may become valuable categories.
 But they do not, by themselves, create more Phase 1 capacity or shorten the path from candidate nomination to a human readout.
-The more important question is whether a product or operating model reduces the time, cost, or organisational friction between a credible preclinical signal and decision-grade human evidence.
+The more important question is whether a company reduces the time, cost, or organisational friction between a preclinical signal and decision-grade human evidence.

 Alex Schubert has recently mapped four late-stage clinical workflows that are obvious candidates for LLM automation: regulatory affairs ($17B annual spend), pharmacovigilance ($8B), clinical trial programming ($3B), and medical writing ($5B) [4].
 Together, these functions account for more than $30 billion in annual spend, roughly 10% of global pharma R&D. His broader point is important: a large share of R&D spend sits downstream of discovery, while AI-native capital has overwhelmingly concentrated upstream.

-The investment implication is not that every clinical workflow AI company solves the throughput problem.
-Most will not.
-The more interesting companies are the ones that widen early human learning capacity directly: faster site activation, modular trial infrastructure, risk-based monitoring, protocol-to-execution automation, integrated regulatory and CMC readiness, or hybrid CRO models built around faster trial jurisdictions.
-These are harder to scale than discovery software and less elegant to pitch, but they sit closer to the bottleneck that determines whether AI-generated candidates become human evidence.
+It is importan to note that not every clinical workflow AI company solves the throughput problem, but I think that the more interesting companies are the ones that widen first-in-human capacity directly: faster site activation, modular trial infrastructure, risk-based monitoring, protocol-to-execution automation, integrated regulatory and CMC readiness, or hybrid CRO models built around faster trial jurisdictions.
+These are harder to scale than discovery software, but they sit closer to the bottleneck that determines whether AI-generated candidates become human evidence.

-The trial layer is harder to disrupt than the discovery layer, and the addressable market is more fragmented than it looks.
-But it is also where the bottleneck becomes operationally real.
-If AI widens the top of the funnel and the throat stays narrow, value has to migrate toward whoever widens the throat.
+The trial layer is harder to disrupt than the discovery layer, and the addressable market is highly fragmented than, but it is also where the bottleneck becomes operationally critical to the development of new medicines.
+If AI widens the top of the funnel and the middle stays narrow, value has to migrate toward whoever widens the middle.

-First, every AI-bio investment thesis needs an explicit clinical-translation strategy.
+First, every AI-bio investment thesis should have an explicit clinical-translation strategy.
 Diligence cannot stop at “what is your training data and how is its predictive validity established?”
-The next question is: “how do you turn a computational or preclinical candidate into decision-grade human data, and on what timeline?”
-Companies with a credible answer are de-risking the second bottleneck while everyone else is still optimising the first.
+The next question is: “how do you turn a computational or preclinical candidate into decision-grade human data, and on what timeline?”.

-Second, candidate-to-human cycle time should become a core underwriting metric.
-The relevant question is not simply how many candidates a platform can generate, but how quickly it can move the right candidates into humans, read the result, and recycle that learning into the next decision.
+Second, candidate-to-human cycle time should become a core investment metric.
+The key question goes beyond how many candidates a platform can generate, but how quickly it can move the right candidates into humans, read the result, and recycle that learning into the next decision.
 A company that can shorten this loop by months has a structural advantage over a company that only improves the preclinical confidence interval.

 Third, the under-capitalised opportunity is the infrastructure that widens early human learning capacity.
 That includes lean trial infrastructure, faster site activation, modular protocol design, risk-based monitoring, regulatory workflow automation, and hybrid CRO models built around faster trial jurisdictions.
-Not all clinical operations AI widens the funnel directly — medical writing automation does not create more Phase 1 slots — but the investment question is the same: does the product reduce the time, cost, or organisational friction between candidate nomination and decision-grade human data?
+Not all clinical operations AI widens the funnel directly, but the investment question is the same: does the product reduce the time, cost, or organisational friction between candidate nomination and decision-grade human data?

 What I would look for